AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Case Study

 \section{Case Study}

 In this section, we analyze the model’s responses on a case-by-case basis to understand what memory workflow the model has learned.
 As illustrated in \Cref{fig:case_study}, we present three scenarios at step $n$ that demonstrate the agent’s learned ability to adapt its memory workflow based on the observation $o_t^{env}$.
+The example is from HotpotQA, where the LLM made different decisions to complete the task depending on the timing and order in which the key documents appeared.

 $\triangleright$ \textbf{Case 1}: When $o_t^{env}$ contains unrelated documents, the agent uses the scratchpad to log the absence of relevant info and only stores potentially related background entries.